-The data below shows sources of 6.32 million metric tons (MMT) of emissions in 2021 across all of Washoe County, including unincorporated Washoe County, Reno, and Sparks.
+The data below shows sources of emissions in 2021 across all of Washoe County, including unincorporated Washoe County, Reno, and Sparks.
+These numbers are preliminary.

-- Energy use in Buildings is the top source of GHG emissions in Washoe County, causing 56% of total emissions. ~22% of Buildings emissions come from Commercial Buildings while ~19% come from Residential Buildings and 15% come from Industrial Buildings. - Transportation is the next largest source of emissions, causing 37% of emissions. - Emissions from Solid Waste-that is, emissions caused by landfill off-gassing-causes 2% of Washoe County's community emissions. - Emissions from Process & Fugitive Emissions-physical or chemical processes, not fuel combustion-cause 3% of total emissions - The energy used to produce Potable Water and to process Wastewater causes 2% of emissions in Washoe County. - Emissions caused by Agriculture, Forestry, and Other Land Use (AFOLU) is very small (<1%).
+- Energy use in Buildings is the top source of GHG emissions in Washoe County, causing ~46% of total emissions. ~23% of Buildings emissions come from Commercial Buildings while ~23% come from Residential Buildings. - Transportation is the next largest source of emissions, causing ~44% of emissions. - Emissions from Solid Waste-that is, emissions caused by landfill off-gassing-causes ~9% of Washoe County's community emissions. - The energy used to produce Potable Water and to process Wastewater causes ~1% of emissions in Washoe County.
+Emissions from Industrial energy use in Washoe County is very small (~1%), and emissions caused by Agriculture, Forestry, and Other Land Use is also very small (<1%).